 Article References:•Cardiovascular Society of Great Britain•Psychology Today•McGill University in Canada•The Namm Foundation•Alzheimer’s Foundation of America•UCLA•The U.S. Department of Veterans Affairs•University of Liverpool•SAGE Publications/Psychology of Music•The Center for Cardiovascular Disease in China•British Medical Journal

-NAMM (National Association of Music Merchants) research foundation,The NAMM Foundation sponsored research that has determined:•a strong connections between rhythm skills and pre-reading abilities in toddlers•music enhances fine motor skills•everyday listening skills are stronger in musically-trained children who also pay attention, and keep sounds in memory•children who attended and participate in music classes showed improvements in how the brain processes speech•children who participate in music attain higher reading scores
+NAMM (National Association of Music Merchants) research foundation,The NAMM Foundation, sponsored research that has determined:•a strong connection between rhythm skills and pre-reading abilities in toddlers•music enhances fine motor skills•everyday listening skills are stronger in musically-trained children who also pay attention, and keep sounds in memory•children who attended and participate in music classes showed improvements in how the brain processes speech•children who participate in music attain higher reading scores

 Follow this link to a TED talk/animation that describes research focused on understanding How Playing an Instrument Benefits Your Brain(by Anita Collins) Research looked at brain activities when:1.Reading a book2.Listening to music3.Playing musicBoth music activities showed a much higher increase in brain activity.
 But playing music covers multiple areas of the brain concurrently processing intricate information.